victoriarossi/spanish-sentiment-analysis/README.md

 This project fine-tunes and evaluates a mDeBERTa transformer model for sentiment analysis on Spanish-language datasets.
 It compares model performance across multiple datasets to understand how well each captures sentiment nuances in different text domains.

 ## Objectives
-- Fine-tune a pretrained Spanish BERT model on annotated datasets.
+- Fine-tune a pretrained Spanish mDeBERTa model on annotated datasets.
 - Evaluate model accuracy, precision, recall, and F1-score.
 - Analyze misclassifications and label distribution across datasets.
 - Compare results to identify dataset-specific challenges.